 7 – Tremolo bridges

-Of course, there are also several colors available.
+There are also several colors available.
 Stratocasters tend to look good in just about any color arrangement, and the options among the Mexican made versions include cherry red and tobacco sunbursts, white, silver, black, blue, brown, and so on.
 With the differences in maple or rosewood necks and black or white scratch guards, you can easily find one of these instruments that will best suit your particular aesthetic tastes.

 The biggest variance between the various Mexican models from a hardware or feature perspective lies within the pickup arrangements, the left or right-hand orientation, and the bridges.
 Some models include licensed Floyd Rose tremolo bridges that take the price up around an additional $100.
 The name recognition there is very strong, adding to the overall value.
 The standard Fender bridges will still get the job done despite not giving you quite as much freedom wit your whammy tricks, however.
 The fact that some models have rosewood fretboards whereas others have maple is also important to consider, but the fact that you can choose whichever feels best to you is nothing but a positive.